 Home-made Tyvek tent

-Sleeping bag: Go for lighter and compensate for lack of warmth on occasion by wearing your clothes to bed.
-Down bags are lighter than synthetic in terms of weight for warmth, and just as important, crush down much smaller in your pack.
+Sleeping bag: Go for lighter and compensate for lack of warmth on occasion by wearing some clothes to bed.
+Down bags are lighter than synthetic in terms of weight for warmth and, just as important, crush down much smaller in your pack.

 Packs – Saving Weight Starts Here